 Julia Morgan once quoted, “Architecture is a visual art, the buildings speak for themselves”.
 Through medieval times architecture has been a voice.
 In layman’s words, architecture has always been used to distinguish poor and rich, kings and slaves, politicians and common people!

 The kings have always shown their power and superiority through their magnificent castles while common people could barely afford a shelter.
 But time changed and thus changed the ruling systems.
-New form of governments came and experiments happened but the use of land always remained the same.
-However, this time, the common man became the decision maker!
+A new form of government came and experiments happened but the use of land always remained the same.
+However, this time, the common man became the decision-maker!
 But did they voice their opinions righteously?

 What is democracy?

-So, democratic architecture should therefore be architecture where people have equal rights to contribute to the design.
+So, democratic architecture should, therefore, be architecture where people have equal rights to contribute to the design.
 ‘Democratic Architecture’ thus would be a collective opinion of modern, progressive society towards designing a structure that would be used by the people themselves.
 These spaces should commonly serve the purpose of gathering people for action and participation.
-And the design should be such that the beauty of terrain is enhanced and it harmonises with the nature.
+And the design should be such that the beauty of terrain is enhanced and it harmonizes with nature.